develer-staff/webinar_gdb_in_action/README.md

 # GDB in action

-Source code and materials for the webinar 16/06/2021 "GDB, cos'è e come utilizzarlo per fare debugging".
+Source code and data for the webinar 16/06/2021 "GDB, cos'è e come utilizzarlo per fare debugging".

+Source code files have been tested to work under Ubuntu 20.04 with these programs:

+* g++ (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0
+* rr version 5.4.0
+* GNU gdb (Ubuntu 9.2-0ubuntu1~20.04) 9.2

 ## gdb commands examples folder